 Joey: Wow.
 Amazing.

-Richard: So actually during my time at uni, the other part is that I did a load of every summer and holiday, I was doing research projects with different lecturers and researchers there.
+Richard: So actually during my time at uni, the other part is that every summer and holiday, I was doing research projects with different lecturers and researchers there.
 And they were all very supportive and generous.
 And I think they were just pleased to have someone who was really interested and, again, it was just because I was a bit older and had come back of my own free will instead of, like, this is what society thinks I should do at this age.
 And yeah.
 So with all of that stuff, with all that experience, I decided that I...given that I now had discovered that I was an academic, I was fed up with being around other people who were not interested in their work.
 And I thought, well, I'm going to pick the place where I think I'm most likely to find a cohort of people who are also interested.
 And so I was like, well, I'm going to go to Cambridge.
 And then Steph and I decided to do the same thing.
 Not the exact same thing, but we both decided to go and do PhDs at Cambridge.
 We both got in and it was kind of miraculous, really.

 Joey: And, like, that answers one of my questions: why Cambridge over, like,